 Learn more about each of our advocacy priorities below.

-States, including West Virginia, have made historic gains in covering children thanks to Medicaid, Children’s Health Insurance Program (CHIP), and the Affordable Care Act.
-However, there have been setbacks.
-As coverage rates stall or head in the wrong direction, the WV AAP emphasizes the importance to reach and enroll eligible children, focus on system improvements to keep them covered, and ensure that parents have health insurance so they can keep themselves and their families healthy.
-Medicaid and CHIP serve West Virginia’s most vulnerable children and are critical to children’s healthy development and success in life.
+States, including West Virginia, have made significant progress in expanding children’s health coverage through Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act.
+However, recent setbacks have threatened these gains.
+As coverage rates stagnate or decline, the West Virginia Chapter of the American Academy of Pediatrics (WV AAP) underscores the need to identify and enroll eligible children, improve systems to maintain continuous coverage, and ensure parents have access to health insurance to support their families’ well-being.
+Medicaid and CHIP play a vital role in serving West Virginia’s most vulnerable children, supporting their healthy development and long-term success.

-Adverse Childhood Experiences (ACEs) and toxic stress have a significant, long-term impact on child health, quality of life, economics, and education.
-Research shows ACEs are common and affect all income levels.
-Protecting young children from adversity is a promising, science-based strategy to address many of the most persistent and costly problems facing contemporary society, including limited educational achievement, diminished economic productivity, criminality, and disparities in health.
+Adverse Childhood Experiences (ACEs) and toxic stress have profound and lasting effects on children’s health, quality of life, economic stability, and educational outcomes.
+Research confirms that ACEs are widespread, affecting individuals across all income levels.
+Protecting young children from adversity is a science-backed approach to addressing some of society’s most persistent and costly challenges, including educational underachievement, reduced economic productivity, criminal behavior, and health disparities.

-The mental health care crisis continues to impact children.
-In 2021, the AAP, American Academy of Child and Adolescent Psychiatry (AACAP) and Children’s Hospital Association declared a national emergency in children’s mental health, citing the serious toll of the COVID-19 pandemic on top of existing challenges.
-It is critical our children have affordable and accessible mental health care.
-Before the pandemic, rates of childhood mental health concerns and suicide had
+The children’s mental health crisis continues to escalate.
+In 2021, the American Academy of Pediatrics (AAP), the American Academy of Child and Adolescent Psychiatry (AACAP), and the Children’s Hospital Association declared a national emergency in children’s mental health, emphasizing the severe impact of the COVID-19 pandemic on top of pre-existing challenges.
+Ensuring that children have access to affordable, high-quality mental health care is critical.

 Substance use disorders remain a growing problem among young people.
 The rate of “nonmedical use” (i.e., use without a prescription or more than prescribed) of opioid medication by adolescents (aged 12-17) and young adults (aged 18-25) more than doubled between 1991-2012, and the rates of opioid use disorders, including heroin addiction, and fatal opioid overdoses increased in parallel.
 Neonatal Abstinence Syndrome (NAS) is another devastating consequence from the substance use epidemic that impacts the most vulnerable population in West Virginia.

-Every child has the right to live in a safe home, play in the safety of others’ homes, and live without fear of firearms.
-Gun violence is a public health epidemic that profoundly affects children and must be addressed that way through evidence-based policies.
-As pediatricians, we counsel parents on proper storage of firearms and do everything in our power to keep children safe – we also depend on our elected leaders to use the same common-sense approach to advance comprehensive gun violence and firearm injury prevention policies.
+Every child has the right to live in a safe home, play in secure environments, and grow up without the fear of firearm violence.
+Gun violence is a public health crisis that profoundly impacts children and must be addressed through evidence-based policies.
+As pediatricians, we educate parents on the safe storage of firearms and advocate for measures to protect children—yet we also rely on our elected leaders to take a common-sense approach in advancing comprehensive gun violence and firearm injury prevention policies.